AlexPJ23/Lexical-Analyzer-and-Parser/README.md

 # Lexical Analyzer and Parser

-This poject is my own conception of a lexical analyzer and paser!
+This is a very basic rudementiary Interpreter wite a limited set of keywords and syntax grammer.

+# How to Use!
+(Coming Soon!)